Sumo: Life as a professional sumo wrestler

 A professional sumo wrestler leads a highly regimented way of life.
 The Sumo Association prescribes the behavior of its wrestlers in some detail.
 For example, the association prohibits wrestlers from driving cars, although this is partly out of necessity as many wrestlers are too big to fit behind a steering wheel.
 Breaking the rules can result in fines and/or suspension for both the offending wrestler and his stablemaster.

 On entering sumo, they are expected to grow their hair long to form a topknot, or chonmage, similar to the samurai hairstyles of the Edo period.
 Furthermore, they are expected to wear the chonmage and traditional Japanese dress when in public, allowing them to be identified immediately as wrestlers.
+In recent years, however, this rule has been enforced less strictly than before.
 The type and quality of the dress depends on the wrestler's rank.
 Rikishi in jonidan and below are allowed to wear only a thin cotton robe called a yukata, even in winter.
 Furthermore, when outside, they must wear a form of wooden sandal called geta.
 Wrestlers in the makushita and sandanme divisions can wear a form of traditional short overcoat over their yukata and are allowed to wear straw sandals, called zōri.
 The higher-ranked sekitori can wear silk robes of their own choice, and the quality of the garb is significantly improved.
 They also are expected to wear a more elaborate form of topknot called an ōichō (big ginkgo leaf) on formal occasions.

 Similar distinctions are made in stable life.
 The junior wrestlers must get up earliest, around 5 am, for training, whereas the sekitori may start around 7 am.
 When the sekitori are training, the junior wrestlers may have chores to do, such as assisting in cooking lunch, cleaning, and preparing baths, holding a sekitori's towel, or wiping the sweat from him.
 The ranking hierarchy is preserved for the order of precedence in bathing after training, and in eating lunch.

 Wrestlers are not normally allowed to eat breakfast and are expected to have a siesta-like nap after a large lunch.
 The most common type of lunch served is the traditional sumo meal of chankonabe, which consists of a simmering stew of various meat and vegetables cooked at the table, and usually eaten with rice.
 This regimen of no breakfast and a large lunch followed by a sleep is intended to help wrestlers put on a lot of weight so as to compete more effectively.
+Sumo wrestlers also drink large amounts of beer.